tiprankstipranks

 Legislative, regulatory or judicial developments could affect PCT's business, financial condition, results of operations and prospects.

-PCT is subject to extensive air, water and other environmental and workplace safety laws and regulations at the federal and state level.
-In addition, PCT will be subject to additional regulatory regimes upon expanding to new regions, including foreign regulatory authorities in the European Union such as the European Commission, the European Food Safety Authority, and similar regulatory authorities elsewhere, such as in Asia.
+PCT's activities and plants are subject to extensive air, water and other environmental and workplace safety laws and regulations at the federal and state level.
+In addition, PCT will be subject to additional regulatory regimes upon expanding to new regions, including foreign regulatory authorities in the EU, such as the EC, the EFSA, and the FASFC, foreign regulatory authorities in the ASEAN such as the TFDA, and similar regulatory authorities.
 Some of these laws require or may require PCT to operate under a number of environmental permits.
 These laws, regulations and permits can often require pollution control equipment or operational changes to limit actual or potential impacts to the environment.
-These laws, regulations and permit conditions may change and become more difficult to comply with.
+These laws, regulations and permit conditions evolve in time and may become more difficult to comply with.
 A violation of these laws, regulations or permit conditions could result in substantial fines, damages, criminal sanctions, permit revocations and/or a plant shutdown.
-In addition, proposals relating to recycling or recycling content and prohibitions on certain types of plastic products have been introduced and/or adopted in various jurisdictions, and we anticipate that similar legislation or regulations may be proposed in the future at federal, state, and local levels, both within the United States and elsewhere.
+In addition, proposals relating to recycling or recycling content and prohibitions on certain types of plastic products have been introduced and/or adopted in various jurisdictions, and it is anticipated that similar legislation or regulations may be proposed in the future at federal, state, and local levels, both within the U.S. and elsewhere.
 Any such action may have a material adverse effect on PCT's business, financial condition, results of operations and prospects.

 Litigation & Legal Liabilities - Risk 1